Beacon-Heart/Heart_Beacon/README.md

 VISION STATEMENT: Currency inflation / wars..
 Economic reset - what's the plan ?

+Structured data exchange methods and mapping standardized brevity codes to symbols, symbol sets is essential to a one world anything that will be consistent, standardized any time soon.
+Stochastically harmonized, synchronized events across UTZ time zones using a common meme, metrics, meters for consensus among a dozen or more consensus algorithms, cryptocurrency vendors is essential to programmable $$$, economy.
+Send events, transactions using the </Org_ID>, Organizational Identifier and </URN> Uniform Resource Name emphasising blocktime arbitrage of RWA Real World Assets - It's TIME.

 USPTO 13/573,002 The Heart Beacon Cycle Time - Space Meter is a list (Adaptive Procedural Template) of useful tools, ideas, processes..
 Focus in on commodity backed currency -- like the BRICS + / RWA Real World Assets = method and means to control inflation
 #blockchain #CBDC #intellectualproperty #currency #inflation #commodities #RWA #real world assets